ultrametricspace/docs/en-us/node/gui.md

 The client itself does not require any installation.
 Download and directly double-click AntSharesUI.exe to open the client.
 If there are any problems with the process, and the client cannot be used normally, please keep the client directory error.log file, and contact our technical staff to assist you in solving the problem.

 > [!Note]
-> Windows10 pre-version of the system requries installation [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework).
+> Pre-Windows 10 versions of operating system requries installation of [.NET Framework 4.6.2](https://www.microsoft.com/net/download/framework).

 ### Synchronize

 The client must be synchronized fully before use.
-That is, the client interface on both sides of the lower left corner, maintains the same value and the steady increase in speed.
+The blockchain is fully synchronized when the two numbers on the bottom-left corner of the client interface match and steadily increase at a slow speed.

 ![image](http://docs.antshares.org/images/gui/a.png)